 In a separate bowl whisk the egg yolks together with the remaining sugar.
 When the cream is ready, pour a third of it into the egg mixture and whisk.
 Pour egg mixture into remaining hot cream and return to the heat until mixture coats the back of a metal spoon.
 Do not allow the mix to boil as it will split.

-Now in a blender add half of the Wild Strawberries and the remaining sugar and blend to a syrup.
-Now a little bit of a laborious task, chop the remaining Wild Strawberries into halves and quarters – dependent on size and then add them to the syrup.
+Now in a blender add half of the wild strawberry and the remaining sugar and blend to a syrup.
+Now a little bit of a laborious task, chop the remaining wild strawberries into halves – and then add them to the syrup.

 This will probably go back in the freezer to chill (in a suitably sized container), but be prepared to take it out before serving so that it is only just set before you plate up.